elusznik/swesh/docs/quickstart.md

         Note that there are still some extra dependencies that are not installed by default (basically anything that is in an `.../extra/...` folder).
-        If you truly want to get the maximal package, you can run `pip install -e '.[full]'`
+        If you truly want to get the maximal package, you can run `uv sync --extra full`

 !!! note "Changelog"

-    Please see the [github release notes](https://github.com/SWE-agent/mini-swe-agent/releases) for recent changes.
+    Please see the [github release notes](https://github.com/elusznik/swesh/releases) for recent changes.

 !!! example "Example Prompts"